jnoriega232/File-Permissions-in-Linux/README.md

 <p align="center">
 <img src="https://i.imgur.com/LgGnWj5.png" height="70%" width="70%" alt="Azure Free Account"/>

 In the screenshot, the initial line showcases the command I input, while subsequent lines exhibit the resulting output.
 The code comprehensively enumerates the items within the ```projects``` directory.
 I employed the ```ls``` command with the ```-la``` option to reveal an elaborate list of file contents, encompassing hidden files.
-The output of my execution discloses the presence of a directory named ```drafts```, a concealed file labeled ```.project_x.txt```, and five additional project files.
+The output of my execution discloses the presence of a directory named ```drafts```, a concealed file labeled ```.project_x.txt```, and four additional project files.
 The initial 10-character string in the first column symbolizes the permissions designated for each individual file or directory.

 ## Describe the Permissions String
 The 10-character sequence can be dissected to discern the individuals with authorized access to the file and their respective permissions.
 The characters have the following interpretations: